 |Bergen-Belsen (male) camp guard Ignatz Schlomovicz: acquitted.
 The men were not necessarily the worst offenders, you must drop all pre-conceptions in this area.|

 Prisoners were chosen to do much of the dirty work.
-The choice was to either work as a "kapo," a prisoner serving as a guard who worked under the supervision of the real guards, or to go to the gas chamber.
+The choice was to either work as a "kapo," a prisoner serving as a guard who worked under the supervision of the real guards - or, to take your place in line with the others and to go to the gas chamber.

 It obviously was an impossible choice.
 The kapos became notorious for their own brutality, as they were anxious to please their masters and, perhaps regarding some of them, had some issues of their own.